mschulist/workspace/math4351/hw_4/hw_4.typ

 If $n$ is even, then $n = 2^k m$ where $m$ is odd.
 Hence $phi.alt(2n) = phi.alt(2^(k + 1)) phi.alt(m) ==> phi.alt(2n) eq.not phi.alt(n)$.

+So this fact is only true when $n$ is odd.

 ==

 $phi.alt(n) = 14$ for what $n$?